 Guidance and Support for Early Educators:

-- NEW!!
-Covid-19 Guidance for Early Educators: This document from LA County Department of Public Health summarizes current recommendations to operate in a manner that will help prevent the spread of novel coronavirus at your site.
+- Covid-19 Guidance for Early Educators: This document from LA County Department of Public Health summarizes current recommendations to operate in a manner that will help prevent the spread of novel coronavirus at your site.
 Note that references to centers or sites throughout the document are meant to apply to all child care providers, including providers of home-based care.

 - Coronavirus (Covid-19)Guidance for Schools: LA County Department of Public Health